 7.1 Officers.
 The Officers of TSAE shall be a Chair, a Chair-Elect, Executive Director, and Immediate Past Chair to be elected by the membership of TSAE and to serve until their successors have been duly elected and assume office.
 The Immediate Past Chair shall serve for one (1) year immediately upon completion of his/her term as Chair.
 Officers shall oversee the annual evaluation and compensation review for Executive Director.

 7.2 Qualifications for Office.
-Any Association Executive member in good standing shall be eligible for nomination and election to any elective office of TSAE, provided he/she has completed at least one (1) year as a member of the Board of Directors.
+Any Association Professional member in good standing shall be eligible for nomination and election to any elective office of TSAE, provided he/she has completed at least one (1) year as a member of the Board of Directors.